 DSAs don’t usually have to be paid back, unless the student leaves their course early.

 The student may have to attend an appointment at a study needs assessment centre to talk to a specialist about what type of support would help them.

-Eligible students may be able to get the following:
+They may be able to get:

-Travel Allowance - Used for any additional study-related travel costs related to a student’s disability
+Travel Allowance - used for any additional study-related travel costs they may have as a direct result of their disability.